OpenStackOnRaPi/ostackinstall/README.md

 ### Destroy your cluster

 To reinstall your cluster in case of failure, first destroy currnet installation.
-Run
+To this end, stop or delete all running instances in the cluster and then run
 ```
 kolla-ansible destroy --yes-i-really-really-mean-it -i multinode
 ```